johnmatson/sheet-music-reader/README.md

 With our notes fully quantized to their tonal range, we can conclude by playing out the sheet music.
 The frequencies of each note are stored in the NOTE_FREQS array, and with a simple calculation we can create an array of amplitude values at our chosen sample rate.
 Finally, we implement the sound function and play through the song.
 #### Result - Song Spectogram
 ![](Readme%20Images/14_song.png)

+## Conclusions
+We set out to create a digital sheet music reader that is capable of accepting an image of sheet music and producing an audio output of the song in question, and we accomplished this goal.
+Our sheet music reader can accept a specified type of digital sheet music image, process this image, find the notes, and play it out.
+Looking forward, the top items to prioritize in the continued development of the system would be the ability to read music with a bass and treble clef, notes other than quarter notes, and of course the ability to process simultaneous notes.
+It would also be a worthy undertaking to development image registration and more advanced thresholding to gain the ability to process images taken of paper sheet music.
+This sort of functionality could be quite useful as an integrated smartphone app.